aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-charts-and-shapes/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/_index.md

 The following sample code creates three lines and sets the horizontal alignment of each of them.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-CreateTextBoxWithDifferentHorizontalAlignment-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-CreateTextBoxWithDifferentHorizontalAlignment-1.cs" >}}